I started a series about obesity by introducing the concept of body mass index, BMI.

 Or another easy way to remember this is – Your waist size should measure less than your hips. ( that is, a ratio less than 1)

-I’ll post about obesity management in the coming weeks.
-For now, consider this discussion on waist size from Harvard.
+Learn more in this discussion on waist size from Harvard.